Performance Materials Lab

 READ MORE

-Development of new bio-based and sustainable products and a better future for us and the planet…
+Development of new bio-based and sustainable composite materials for a better future for us and the planet…

 READ MORE